bernie-skipole/indipydriver/README.md

 # indipydriver

-If you are developing a Python project to control some form of instrument, with switches, indicators or measurement data, this package provides classes which can be used to send and receive data on a port.
+If you are developing a Python project to operate some form of instrument, with switches, indicators or measurement data, this package can be used to send and receive data on a port to control your instrument.

 Indipydriver is a pure python package and has no dependencies.